FinLegal/API-Documentation/UseCasesWalkthrough_V2.md

 1. Create a Contact: POST request to `/funnel/v2/contacts`
 2. Create a Claim: POST request to `/funnel/v2/claims`, keep hold of the response and do NOT redirect the client at this point.
+3. Create Magic Link for redirect: POST request to: `/funnel/v2/contacts/{contactId}/magic-link`.
+Keep hold of this URL - you will not need it quite yet.
-3. Capture Activity template IDs: GET request to `/funnel/v2/activity-templates`.
+4. Capture Activity template IDs: GET request to `/funnel/v2/activity-templates`.
 Keep hold of this response as you will need to refer to it several times in the following steps. **Note:** Some data properties have been removed for brevity.

         [
           {